 This is a tutorial based on the NCBI’s Entrez tutorial.

-Entrez is a database search interface developed by NCBI to access databases related, among other things, to:
+Entrez is a database search interface developed by NCBI to access its databases.
+These databases are related, among other things, to:

 - Nucleotide sequences